lathitha-dev/WEBSITE/README.md

 #### HOW TO BUILD YOUR OWN DEVELOPER PORTFOLIO WEBSITE WITH HTML,CSS & JAVASCRIPT ?

 ###### Table of content
 - A table of contents is a list, usually on a page at the beginning of a piece of academic writing, which outlines the chapters or sections names with their corresponding page numbers.
-In addition to chapter names,it includes bullet points of the sub-chapter headings or subsetion headings.
+In addition to chapter names , it includes bullet points of the sub-chapter headings or subsetion headings.

 ###### what is a developer portfolio website?